PearInc/FogCDN/Readme.en.md

    2. Efficient content distribution and distribution network

-      * Accurate, real- time get the high frequency data, push the content to the edge node quickly.
+      * Accurate, real-time get the high frequency data, push the content to the edge node quickly.

    3. Big data based recommendation, prediction and  prefetching